-Step 3 Choose your default location and your PMC version from the drop-down list boxes; then, click OK.
+Step 3 Choose the location that is applicable for your connection and your PMC version from the drop-down list boxes; then, click OK.

 The PMC version drop-down list box includes the PMC versions that are installed on your client machine and compatible with the server.